open-resonance-protocol/resonance-protocol/README.md

 1.  **Cultivate Insights:** As you collaborate on your project, use the protocol's features to engage deeply with the AI, explore complex problems, and distill valuable knowledge.
 2.  **Export Your Learnings:** When you feel your project has yielded significant breakthroughs or refined principles, use the `#export_wisdom` command in your dialogue.
 3.  **Curate and Refine:** The AI will generate a `resonance_export.md` file, capturing the essence of your collaboration.
 Review this file carefully, ensuring clarity, accuracy, and the removal of any project-specific or sensitive information.
 Your curatorial touch is essential!
-4.  **Share Your Gift:** Visit the Resonance Import page (link to be added) and contribute the contents of your curated `resonance_export.md` file.
+4.  **Share Your Gift:** Visit the Resonance Import page and contribute the contents of your curated `resonance_export.md` file.
 Your distilled wisdom will then be integrated into the shared knowledge base, benefiting the entire community.

 ### Other Ways to Participate